Dental Sleep Medicine

 What is Pediatric Sleep Apnea?

-Pediatric obstructive sleep apnea is a sleep disorder where a child’s breathing is partially or completely blocked repeatedly during sleep due to narrowing or blockage of the upper airway.
+Pediatric obstructive sleep apnea (OSA), sometimes also referred to as sleep disordered breathing is a sleep disorder where a child’s breathing is partially or completely blocked repeatedly during sleep due to narrowing or blockage of the upper airway.
 Due to the significant correlation between healthy sleep and healthy oral growth our dentist may recommend the use of oral appliance therapy.

-The underlying cause for pediatric obstructive sleep apneamost children is enlargement of the adenoids and tonsils.
-Early diagnosis and treatment are important to prevent complications that can affect children’s growth, cognitive development and behavior.
+The underlying cause for OSA in most children is enlargement of the adenoids and tonsils.
+Early diagnosis and treatment are important to prevent complications that can affect your child’s growth, cognitive development and behavior.
+Many children diagnosed with attention deficit hyperactivity disorder (ADHD) may actually be sleeping poorly as the behavioral signs are similar – poor performance in school, difficulty paying attention, repeated daytime drowsiness, hyperactivity and even poor weigh gain.

 - Snoring—or noisy breathing during sleep.